-Easter Rising leader Thomas MacDonagh executed on May 3, 1916.
+Easter Rising leader Thomas MacDonagh was born on February 1, 1878.

 The Easter Rising, the rebellion which took place over the course of five days in Dublin in 1916 and forever changed the course of Irish history and led to the execution of its leaders.

-Today, May 3, marks the death of 1916 Easter Rising Leader Thomas MacDonagh, a teacher and intense nationalist among the 15 men court-marshaled by the British for their role in the Rising's organization and operation.
+1916 Easter Rising Leader Thomas MacDonagh was executed on May 3, 1916.
+A teacher and intense nationalist, McDonagh was among the 15 men court-marshaled by the British for their role in the Rising's organization and operation.

 Below Dermot McEvoy takes an in-depth look at the life of MacDonagh and his contribution to Irish history: